DavidZhongtai/davidzhongtai.github.io/content/_index.md

-05-13-2022 | Gave a talk on creating NLP-backed search systems for academic literature 04-27-2022 | Presented [1] at the Illinois Undergraduate Research Symposium 02-22-2022 | Invited to talk on a panel about internships for Liberal Arts students
+05-13-2022 | Gave a talk on creating NLP-backed search systems for academic literature 04-27-2022 | Presented [1] at the Illinois Undergraduate Research Symposium 02-22-2022 | Invited to talk on a panel about internships for Liberal Arts students 01-16-2022 | Accepted as a researcher at the Illinois Risk Lab 11-01-2021 | Started working as a business analyst in the D.NEXT Lab
 <!--
 Here is a horizontal rule: